 In many emerging economies, women start businesses at a faster rate than men, thereby contributing to economic growth.
 Yet research shows (PDF) that a disproportionate number of women-owned businesses in developing countries are micro, small, or medium enterprises that—for myriad reasons, including legal and financial obstacles—do not develop into larger-scale, job-generating firms.

-Addressing the barriers women entrepreneurs face in growing their businesses, IFC works with clients to improve the business enabling environment, provide access to capital through financial institutions as well as business training, market access, peer networks, and knowledge.
+Addressing the barriers women entrepreneurs face in growing their businesses, IFC works with clients to improve the business enabling environment, provide access to capital, as well as leadership training, market access, peer networks, and business management skills.

-These are some of IFC’s initiatives in gender:
+These are some of IFC’s initiatives to support women entrepreneurs:

 Financial Investment Group